tinaxing14/BookTour-Proxy-Server/README.md

 # BookTour App Proxy-Server

-A proxy server served all four components of the BookTour app.
+A proxy server served all four microservices of the BookTour app.

 ## Getting Started
 > Before start, please download all related modules at the bottom of the page and have them running on your localhost.